 4b.
-Acylation with Carboxylic Acids to From Amides:
+Acylation with Carboxylic Acids to From Amides: (Section 20-12)

-- Mechanism: Not Required - Fairly high temperatures often required in human laboratory, and yields aren't as good as with acid chlorides - Biologically amine + acid → amide is routine, and is facilitated by complex enzyme mechanisms - 5.
-Substitution for Aromatic Amines via the Diazonium Salts ("The Sandmeyer Reaction") (Section 21.16-18)
+- Mechanism: Not Required - Fairly high temperatures often required, and yields aren't as good as with acid chlorides - Biologically amine + acid → amide is routine, and is facilitated by complex enzyme mechanisms - 3.
+Substitution for Aromatic Amines via the Diazonium Salts ("The Sandmeyer Reaction") (Section 19-17, 18)

-- Mechanism: Not Required - Qualitatively, can think of this as a nucleophilic substitution: a nucleophile replaces N2, a premier leaving group.
+- Mechanism: Not Required - Qualitatively, can think of this as a nucleophilic substitution: a nucleophile replaces N_2 , a premier leaving group.
 The actual mechanism is probably radical, however. - Application in synthesis: The amine (an o/p director) is often derived from a nitro (a meta director).
 Using the nitro group to direct meta, then reducing and converting the nitrogen into CN, Br, Cl, OH, or H, provides products we haven't been able to make before.